 - Take a scan or photo of all your important documents and store them online, not on your computer.

-- For backpackers, consider a wire mesh, pacsafe device (see metal backpack protectors here)
+- For backpackers, consider a wire mesh, pacsafe device or anti-theft metal backpack protectors like this one.

-- Consider chaining or otherwise fastening, bags to train chairs or other immovable objects ( seeretractable cable locks here)
+- Consider chaining or otherwise fastening, bags to train chairs or other immovable objects, particularly on sleeper trains.
+Buy retractable cable locks here.

 - Never take your eyes off your bags, if you are solo and have to sleep, secure your bag or hide your valuables on your body.

-- Choses a bag that will take a small combination padlock.
+- Choose a bag that will take a small combination padlock, usually through zip holes.
+Buy luggage padlocks (TSA approved) here.

 - Never carry valuables in your pocket, unless you can keep a hand on that pocket at all times.

-- Consider a waist pouch or neck pouch for small valuables.
+- Consider a waist pouch or neck pouch for small valuables, one like this.

 - Consider one of the many travel securty garments on the market, from vests to scarves, bras with hidden pockets.